ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - d - JS - Promises.md

 @todo:

-- improve this example (use a different API)
+- improve this example (use a different API - can also create and deploy a small api for it)

 -->